EXPEREPAIR: Dual-Memory Enhanced LLM-based Repository-Level Program Repair: Introduction

-We evaluate our method on \textit{SWE-Bench Lite}~\cite{jimenez2023swe}, a challenging benchmark comprising real-world software issues sourced from popular GitHub repositories.
-Experimental results show that our approach outperforms all state-of-the-art open-source baselines, achieving a 47.7\% pass@1 with Claude 3.5 Sonnet V2 \cite{claude5} and a 49.3\% pass @1 with Claude 3.7 Sonnet \cite{claude7}.
-Further, ablation studies confirm the effectiveness of our dual-memory mechanism in improving repair performance.
+We evaluate our approach on SWE-Bench Lite and Verified~\shortcite{jimenez2023swe}, two challenging benchmarks consisting of real-world software issues sourced from popular GitHub repositories.
+Experimental results show that our approach outperforms all state-of-the-art open-source baselines, achieving pass@1 scores of 60.3\% and 74.6\% on SWE-Bench Lite and Verified, respectively, using Claude 4 Sonnet~\shortcite{claude7}.
+Furthermore, ablation studies validate the effectiveness of our dual-memory mechanism in enhancing repair performance.
+Our main contributions are as follows: